gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/01_Components_Overview.rst

 .. here you are missing connect, this should come before publish components

 **Connect**
-.. put the connect link here
+.. @help put the connect link here

 **Publish Components**